Hard rock mining cracks $10 billion mark in 2012

 Hard rock mining production is expected to crack the $10 billion threshold once state production and taxation totals are finalized and published by the Division of Minerals and the Department of Taxation later this year.
 In 2011, the value of precious metals mined in the state was $9.556 billion, with gold and silver comprising $8.761 billion of that figure, reports the Department of Taxation in its 2011-2012 Net Proceeds of Minerals bulletin.

-The gross value of gold, silver, copper and molybdenum mined in the state in 2012 makes Nevada the highest-ranking production state in the U.S. by a large margin, says Alan Coyner, administrator for the Division of Minerals.
+The gross value of gold, silver, copper and molybdenum mined in the state in 2012 makes Nevada the highest-ranking production state in the U.S. by a large margin, said Alan Coyner, administrator for the Division of Minerals.
 Nevada topped the 2012 U.S. Geological Survey’s minerals commodity summary report with 14 percent of the U.S. minerals production total, followed by Arizona at 11 percent and Minnesota at 6.9 percent.

 Nevada gold miners produced 5,594,224 ounces of gold in 2012, the Division of Minerals reports.
 That’s up slightly from the 5,536,482 ounces produced in 2011 and up 3.5 percent from the 2010 total.